nvidia-holoscan/holoscan-sdk/docs/visualization.md

 ## Views

-By default a layer will fill the whole window.
+By default, a layer will fill the whole window.
 When using a view, the layer can be placed freely within the window.

 Layers can also be placed in 3D space by specifying a 3D transformation matrix.
 :::{note}
-For geometry layers there is a default matrix which allows coordinates in the range of [0 ...
+For geometry layers, there is a default matrix which allows coordinates in the range of [0 ...
 1] instead of the Vulkan [-1 ...
 1] range.
 When specifying a matrix for a geometry layer, this default matrix is overwritten.
 :::

-When multiple views are specified the layer is drawn multiple times using the specified layer view.
+When multiple views are specified, the layer is drawn multiple times using the specified layer view.

 It's possible to specify a negative term for height, which flips the image.
-When using a negative height, one should also adjust the y value to point to the lower left corner of the viewport instead of the upper left corner.
+When using a negative height, you should also adjust the y value to point to the lower left corner of the viewport instead of the upper left corner.

 `````{tab-set}
 ````{tab-item} Operator